WeatherLab/fsodoc/source/contributing/guidelines.rst

 Documentation
 =============

-The User Guide is an essential component of the CodeIgniter framework.
+The User Guide is an essential component of the FSO framework.

 Each framework component or group of components needs a corresponding section in the User Guide.
 Some of the more fundamental components will